 Second, while a defendant should always consider whether a case can be removed to federal court, there are benefits that are particularly important to defendants in class actions.
-It is therefore important in a class action to thoroughly consider all options for removal (diversity, federal question, pre-emption, etc.).
+It is therefore important in a class action to thoroughly consider all options for removal (diver-

-Leader, Class Action Defense Practice Group Dykema Gossett PLLC
+J. Kevin Snyder Leader, Class Action Defense Practice Group Dykema Gossett PLLC

 Finally, in addition to evaluating whether there are challenges to the sufficiency of the pleadings, in a class action one should also consider preemptively challenging whether the case is of the type that is suitable for class treatment.
 Courts are increasingly willing to entertain motions to strike or motions to 'de-certify' at an early stage and before the plaintiff moves for class certification.
-Once a defendant defeats the class claims, settlement is likely.
+Once a defendant defeats the class claims, settlesity, federal question, pre-emption, etc.).